cepxeo/c2-terraform/README.md

 * Execute the build.

 ```
-cd azure-cobalt; terraform init; terraform apply; cd ..
+cd azure-cobalt; terraform init; terraform apply
 ```

-Once the build is completed and outputs printed, save the private key to access the server over SSH.
+SSH key will be generated and saved in the current folder.
 Note the public IP of the server.

 #### Building HTTP/S redirect server on Azure / AWS